 The Master of Music in Conducting prepares musicians for professional careers in the specialized and competitive field of conducting.

-The Master of Arts in Music Entrepreneurship equips talented independent musicians and managers with the business acumen they need to thrive in the competitive, ever-changing music industry.
+The Master of Arts in Music Industry equips talented independent musicians and managers with the business acumen they need to thrive in the competitive, ever-changing music industry.

 Online: Low Residency at Orange County